RSBalchII/cohort-15-data-science/Colab_Notebooks/Capstone/capstone_epa_background.md

    - To offer new functionality to users through modern interfaces and technologies
    - To consolidate and streamline existing systems

-3. CAMPD replaced the older Air Markets Program Data (AMPD) tool in June 2022, offering improved access to data on allowances, compliance, emissions, and facility attributes.
+3. CAMPD replaced the older Air Markets Program Data (CAMPD) tool in June 2022, offering improved access to data on allowances, compliance, emissions, and facility attributes.

 4. ECMPS 2.0 is a new web-based version of the Emissions Collection and Monitoring Plan System, replacing the older desktop application.